FuelLabs/fuel-docs/src/networks/beta-3.md

 ## SDK Versioning

-Version 0.35.0 is the recommended version of the TS SDK on `beta-3`.
+Version 0.38.0 or higher is the recommended version of the TS SDK on `beta-3`.

-Version 0.38.0 is the recommended version for the Rusk SDK on `beta-3`.
+Version 0.39.0 or higher is the recommended version for the Rusk SDK on `beta-3`.

 ## Toolchain Configuration